PerimeterX/perimeterx-nginx-plugin/README.md

 3. Lua Resy Nettle - https://github.com/bungle/lua-resty-nettle (requires libnettle 3.2 or higher)
 4. NGINX with ngx_lua support or Openresty
 5. LuaJIT

+See the directory *vendor* for the dependency sources and installation notes.

 ## Installation

 ```
 sudo make install
 ```

 The installation location can be changed by setting PREFIX and LUA_LIB_DIR to your specific directory.

 ## Configuration

 ### Resolver